Deni Hines: 2000–2007: A Delicious Collection, Water for Chocolate and The Other Woman

 In 2000, Hines did a cover version of the Grace Jones song "Pull Up to the Bumper" the soundtrack for 2000 Australian film The Wog Boy.
 A Soca version of that same song was performed some 18 years later in 2018 by a similarly named Hinds (Alison Hinds "Pull Up" – Barbados Crop Over 2018).

-2002 saw Hines released a "Greatest Hits" album ("A Delicious Collection") based on contractual commitments with her then record company Festival Mushroom.
-In 2003, she spent time in France working with Hip Hop artist I:AM writing and recording for his album in addition to co-writing a track, "Welcome", of which Beyoncé Knowles vocalled for I:AM's release.
+In 2002, Hines released a greatest hits album, A Delicious Collection, based on contractual commitments with her then record company, Festival Mushroom.
+In 2003, she spent time in France working with hip hop artist I:AM, writing and recording for his album in addition to co-writing a track, "Welcome", on which Beyoncé Knowles sang for I:AM's release.

 In 2004 and 2005, Hines spent most of the time overseas with her then-fiancé Ben Steel.
-Hines was writing for her brand new album in the US with the likes of The Family Stand and Whole 9 and back in Australia with Jarrad Rogers, Vince Pizzinga and many others.
-In early 2006, Hines played the part of Reno (a composite character representing a number of Dusty Springfield's lesbian lovers) in the stage musical Dusty – The Original Pop Diva, that premiered in Melbourne, before touring Australia until September 2006.
-Dusty: The Original Pop Diva grossed $20M at the Australian Box Office.
+Hines was writing for a new album in the US with the likes of the Family Stand and Whole 9 and back in Australia with Jarrad Rogers, Vince Pizzinga and many others.
+In early 2006, Hines played the part of Reno (a composite character representing a number of Dusty Springfield's lesbian lovers) in the stage musical Dusty – The Original Pop Diva, that premiered in Melbourne before touring Australia until September 2006.
+Dusty: The Original Pop Diva grossed $20M at the Australian box office.

 Hines' single "Water for Chocolate", written by the Family Stand, was released in Australia on 8 July 2006 and just missed the top 100, peaking at number 28 on the Australian Urban Singles Chart.
 The song was followed up by an album of the same name released on 19 August 2006.
-Two further singles "Son of a Preacher Man" and "5 Days of Rain" were released throughout 2007.
+Two further singles, "Son of a Preacher Man" and "5 Days of Rain", were released in 2007.

-In 2007, she collaborated with trumpeter James Morrison on an album of Jazz standards, The Other Woman.
+In 2007, she collaborated with trumpeter James Morrison on an album of jazz standards, The Other Woman.
 Hines and Morrison performed an Australian National Theatre tour to near sell out audiences and received an ARIA nomination for "Best Jazz Album".
-They also performed at marquee festivals such as Christchurch Jazz Festival and the Darling Harbour Jazz Festival.
+They also performed at marquee festivals such as the Christchurch Jazz Festival and the Darling Harbour Jazz Festival.